seaofvoices/crosswalk/docs/Advanced/ServerLoader.md

     clientModules = ReplicatedStorage:WaitForChild('ClientModules'):GetChildren(),
     sharedModules = ReplicatedStorage:WaitForChild('SharedModules'):GetChildren(),
     -- put other configuration values to override:
+    -- to provide modules that are not going to get linked and connected by -- crosswalk, use `externalModules`
+    externalModules = {
+        Llama = require(ReplicatedStorage:WaitForChild('Llama')),
+    },
     -- this will make crosswalk print a bunch of information to the output logLevel = 'debug'
     -- kick players that send unexpected input to server functions